awe-struck/ecommerce_and-marketing_data_analysis/Section6_Product_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/43cc00fd-de47-4fa8-a554-f157d937ecaa)

-- The product mrfuzzy went down after inital improvements in septemnet 2013, and as expected, refund rates were bad in august and septemneter .
+- The product mrfuzzy went down after inital improvements in septemnet 2013, and as expected, refund rates were bad in August and September .
 New supplier is doing well so far

 <br>